Run1e/AceBot/README.md

 ### Feedback

-You can send thoughts, feedback and suggestions directly to me by using the `feedback` command.
+You can send thoughts, feedback and suggestions directly to me by using the `feedback` command!

 ## Installing the bot